gessinger-hj/gepard/README.md

 All commands are in the directory: node_modules/.bin or node_modules/.bin/gepard

 1.  __gp.broker<br/>__
-    start the gepard broker with websocket proxy
+    Start the gepard broker with websocket proxy

 1.  __gp.shutdown<br/>__
-    stop the broker
+    Stop the broker

 1.  __gepard/gp.listen --name=hello<br/>__
-    start a listener for events named __hello__
+    Start a listener for events named __hello__
     <br/>
     If you want to listen to all events with name starting with hello use a wildcard:
     <br/>